tohch4/cms-htmd/collections/_one/outcomes.md

 ### All The Details

 Storymapping and product management is a whole set of subjects unto themselves.
-If you want to read more, you might browse content on Atlassian's *Agile Coach* website; Bree Davies has a nice article on roadmaps ({% link davies %}) that provides some additional context and background.
-We don't want to bury you in material, so we'll offer the reference, and if you have time, give it a go.
-If not, go ahead and move on... all of this learning will require you to revisit sources from time-to-time as you encounter new situations and challenges, so fear not... there is more to be learned than can ever be learned...
+If you want to read more, you might browse:

+* Atlassian's *Agile Coach* website
+* Bree Davies has a nice article on roadmaps ({% link davies %}) that provides some additional context and background.

+We don't want to bury you in material, so if you have time, give it a go.
+If not, go ahead and move on.
+This learning will require you to revisit sources from time-to-time as you encounter new situations and challenges, so fear not... there is more to be learned than can ever be learned...

 ## Understanding a Map (30m, solo)